yoavram/Py4Eng/README.md

 This is the course website source.

-The website is currently hosted by github pages at <http://amat.yoavram.com>.

 I'm Yoav Ram I develop and give [Python training](http://python.yoavram.com) in Academia and Industry.

 # Setup an Environment